xsuite/xfields/examples/beambeam_multibunch/design.md

 Steps 4--6 are complete behind the explicit ``mode='rigid_bunch'`` selection.
 In this mode installation places serializable elements with arrays covering every RF slot.
-Configuration receives the two filling schemes, populations and emittances, loads geometry and per-slot state, and returns ``BeamBeamRigidBunchStudy``.
+Configuration receives the two filling patterns, populations and emittances, loads geometry and per-slot state, and returns ``BeamBeamRigidBunchStudy``.
 A bridge test compares the result with the temporary all-in-one installer during migration.
 Permanent tests now protect